flipperdevices/flipperzero-firmware/applications/plugins/tama_p1/README.md

 Rename this to `rom.bin`.

 - Left button is A.
-- OK is B.
+- Down or OK is B.
 - Right button is C.
-- Holding the Down button functions the same as press both A and C, which mutes the volume.
+- Holding the Up button functions the same as press both A and C, which mutes the volume.
 - Hold the Back button to save and exit.